michaeltlombardi/pentola/content/02-character-creation/skills.md

 Sometimes you'll want to represent that a character is knowledgeable rather than skilled in a particular action.
 This does _not_ imply that there are no actions to test for with a given skill!
 Knowledge of medicine might help you set a bone or identify an illness or determine someone's overall hardiness.
-Similarly, expertise in wrestling will convey knowledge about things outside of being able to grapple - they'll pick up kinesiology, reading people, etc.
+Similarly, expertise in wrestling will convey knowledge about things outside of being able to grapple—they'll pick up kinesiology, reading people, etc.
 Reward characters for specializing!

 If a character's skill ranking is comprehensive, consider that they automatically know anything an apprentice in that field might know.
 For everything else, make them test.